Forming a New Entity for Your Franchise

 - And a myriad of other questions, hypotheticals, and future considerations…

 Every situation is unique, and it is highly recommended that you discuss your business and its goals with an attorney prior to forming a new entity.
 You need a business attorney who will take the time to understand your goals, needs, and unique situation in order to receive quality legal advice.
 Forming the entity is the easy part, what you do with it and what happens next is where you need experienced guidance.

 What makes Antonoplos & Associates group of Washington, D.C. franchise law attorneys so successful is that we expertly evaluate the merits of your dispute by listening to the specific issues you are facing, perform our own outside research on the issue, and then directly work with you to determine how to best proceed.

 We encourage you to call us at 202-803-5676 or directly schedule your free, no-risk consultation with one of our skilled attorneys today.

 The entity will need to file for an Employer Identification Number (“EIN”) with the IRS.
 The EIN number is the equivalent of a Social Security number for your business.
 An EIN number is crucial to conducting any transactions on behalf of your business, such as opening a bank account or paying your taxes.

 It is imperative to get an EIN assigned to your entity soon after it is formed.
-If you form an entity, with getting an EIN or without transacting any business in the entity’s name, you risk losing any legal protection, which is typically the purpose for entity formation in the first place.
-It is not a bright line between legal protection and no legal protection: many factors are considered.
-Let us help you navigate the issues to give you the most cost-effective protection to match your specific business purpose.
+If you form an entity without getting an EIN or without transacting any business in the entity’s name, you risk losing any legal protection.
+This is counterproductive, as the purpose of entity formation is to protect your business against copycats.